-APARTMENT, STUDIO: An efficiency unit is a type of multiple-family or apartment dwelling unit consisting of one (1) principal room, plus bathroom and kitchen facilities, hallways, closets, and/or a dining alcove located directly off the principal room.
+APARTMENT, STUDIO: A type of multiple-family or apartment dwelling unit consisting of one (1) principal room, plus bathroom and kitchen facilities, hallways, closets, and/or a dining alcove located directly off the principal room.
+Also known as an efficiency unit.